saurabhjadhav1911/flamenco/web/README-static.md

 The [Flamenco website](https://flamenco.blender.org/) runs off of [Hugo](https://gohugo.io/).

-Hugo is automatically installed when running `make with-deps`, but you can also [manually install Hugo](https://gohugo.io/getting-started/installing/).

-To locally run the site, from the `web/project-website` directory, start the server with:
+To locally run the site, run `make devserver-website`.
+Then visit https://localhost:1313/ in a webbrowser.

+Alternatively, [manually install Hugo](https://gohugo.io/getting-started/installing/).
+Then, from the `web/project-website` directory, start the server with:

 ```
 hugo server -D
 ```

-Then visit https://localhost:1313/ in a webbrowser.